Yousif-FJ/RS-User-based-Collaborative-Filtering-Assigment/README.md

 #### How To Run
 The assignment folder contains forders for each assignment.
 Run the main.py in the assigment folder.

     python main.py

-The Python code expect the following packages global packages:
+The Python code expect the following installed global packages:
 - pandas
 - sciPy